thedevdavid/digital-garden/README.md

 Configure:
 Set `NEXT_PUBLIC_PLAUSIBLE_DOMAIN` & `NEXT_PUBLIC_PLAUSIBLE_SCRIPT_URL` environment variables on your `.env.local` file and on Vercel dashboard.
 If you're concerned about ad blockers, you can proxy the plausible script through your own domain.
 You can read more about it [here](https://plausible.io/docs/proxy/guides/nextjs).

+#### Google Analytics

+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.
+You can read more about it on [Google Analytics website](https://analytics.google.com/).

+Configure:
+Set `NEXT_PUBLIC_GOOGLE_ANALYTICS_ID` environment variable on your `.env.local` file and on Vercel dashboard.

 #### Other analytics providers

 Supporting other analytics providers are in progress.
 Feel free to open an issue if you have any suggestions or a PR if you want to implement it yourself.